BPH treatment options when drugs are not enough

 Not everyone with fibromyalgia experiences the same symptoms or severity.
 The most common symptom is widespread chronic pain.
 Flare-ups can feel like anything from a constant, dull ache to sharp, incapacitating pain.

-Muscles and joints in various parts of the body are affected, especially the back, shoulders, upper arms, hips, and legs.
-There are several telltale signs of fibromyalgia, including pain that moves from one part of the body to another and tender points—areas that feel painful to the touch.
-Sufferers may also experiencefrequent joint stiffness, especially in the morning.
+Muscles and joints in various parts of the body are affected, especially in the back, shoulders, upper arms, hips, and legs.
+There are several telltale signs of fibromyalgia, including pain that moves from one part of the body to another, and often tender points - areas that feel painful to the touch.
+Sufferers may also experience frequent joint stiffness, especially in the morning.

-In addition to pain and stiffness, people often report intense fatigue, distorted sleep (difficulty falling asleep, frequent waking, lack of restorative sleep), numbness and tingling in the hands or feet, digestive issues like constipation and bloating, and conditions like celiac disease or inflammatory bowel disease.
+In addition to pain and stiffness, people often report intense fatigue, distorted sleep (difficulty falling asleep, frequent waking, lack of restorative sleep), numbness and tingling in the hands or feet, and digestive issues like constipation and bloating.
+Other conditions, such as celiac disease or inflammatory bowel disease, may accompany fibromyalgia.

 Although the pain occurs in muscles and joints, there's no swelling, redness, or other signs of inflammation.
 All of this makes diagnosing the condition difficult.